Fattoresaimon/I2CEncoderV2.1/README.md

 ## Where you can get this board?
-This project is not available yet, but you can join the [waitlist!](http://www.duppa.net/i2c-encoder-v2-waitlist/)
+This project is avaiable on our [Tindie store!](https://www.tindie.com/products/Saimon/i2c-encoder-v2/)